aaronkyle/social-development/thematic-issues/involuntary-resettlement/resettlement_compliance-evaluation-questions.md

 #### Specific Compliance Considerations for Land Acquisition Processes

-* How early within project preparation did you begin screening for risks and impacts of land aquisition?
+* How early within project preparation did you begin screening for risks and impacts of land acquisition?
 * Did you make any efforts to determine whether livelihoods of people in the host community are primarily land based?
 * How far in advance of project activities did you disclose your draft resettlement plan?
 * Did you disclosure of resettlement plans include any information on the consultative process?